Training Workshop Descriptions

 Attentive Parenting® Group Leader Training (ages 2-6)

-This 2-day workshop covers in depth the Attentive Parenting program, which is intended to be used a universal prevention parenting program for all parents.
+This 3-day workshop covers in depth the Attentive Parenting program, which is intended to be used a universal prevention parenting program for all parents.
 It is designed to promote positive parenting strategies which lead to children’s social and emotional competence.
 Content of this training program includes: child directed play, academic and persistence coaching, emotion coaching, social coaching, emotional regulation training, and problem solving.
 This prevention program may be used by professionals (such as therapists and parent educators from psychology, social work, education, nursing and psychiatry) who are working with families of young children without conduct problems (ages 2-6 years).
 It may also be used as a follow up for those who have been through the treatment parenting groups.
 For those who have previously received Basic training, the Attentive Parenting workshop may be offered as a 2-day supplemental training.